St. Paul's underground station, London (exit 2)

 “You haven’t seen London unless you do London Walks…Peter was my favourite guide” Bunny7475 Montreal, Canada

 If you can’t make the regularly scheduled, just-turn-up, public Secret Village walk do think about booking one as a private tour.
 If you go private you can have London’s Secret Village – or any other London Walk – on a day and at a time that suits your convenience.
 We’ll tailor it to your requirements.
 And – always with private London Walks and tours – we go to great lengths to make sure the guide-walker(s) “fit” is well-nigh perfect.
-Ring Fiona or Noel or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
+Ring Fiona or Niamh or Peter or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
 A private London Walk – they’re good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.

 A private London Walk makes a very special (and unusual) gift – be it a birthday or anniversary or get-to-know-your-new neighbourhood gift or Christmas present or whatever.
 Merchandise schmerchandise (gift wrapped or not) – but giving someone an experience, now that’s special.
 Memories make us rich.